 As with many succulents, living stones grow well in shallow dishes or glass terrariums.

 Another option is to plant the living stones in a clay pot buried in a larger container of sand.

-TIP: If using a clay pot buried in sand, water the sand and allow the roots to draw up moisture through the clay pot.
+TIP: If a clay pot is buried in sand, water the sand and allow the roots to draw moisture through the clay pot.

 This helps eliminate the risk of over-watering.

 Repot living stones every four to five years.